DimaYer-sketch/GitHubRepoSearch/README.md

 Client Setup:
 Navigate to the Client/GitHubRepoSearch folder.
-Open the folder in Vsual Code.
+Open the folder in Visual Code.
 Run the following commands:
 npm install
 npm start